 Couch surfing is an unconventional way to find cheap or even free accommodations in a destination by arranging to sleep on a local's couch (or sometimes in a spare bedroom, but we think "spare bedroom surfing" sounds less catchy).
 One of the most popular couch surfing networks is CouchSurfing.com, where citizens of the world meet and arrange couch stays with other travelers.
 Sleeping in the home of a stranger naturally raises issues of safety, but a good host will provide plenty of references.
 In addition, CouchSurfing.com has developed a number of safeguards for its users.
 For example, the site has a verification process for hosts; in order for a host to confirm that he or she is an actual resident of his or her community, the host must enter a special code online after receiving the code on a postcard in the mail.

 Most all-inclusive resorts are located in the Caribbean and Mexico, which are top spots for active adventure travelers.
 If you're planning to scuba, snorkel, surf, hike, sail or explore, staying at an all-inclusive resort in a good location could make your trip a lot less expensive, especially if water sports or equipment rentals are included in your rate.
-A quick search on Expedia.com turned up a number of all-inclusive hotels in Cabo San Lucas during August from just $213 per night based on double occupancy (including lodging, unlimited food and beverages, and even activities like scuba diving and cooking lessons).
-Like trying out local cuisine and exploring your surroundings?
-At roughly $100 per person per night, you can probably eat half of your meals in local restaurants, take some off-site excursions and still save money compared with a typical hotel stay.
+A quick search on Expedia.com turned up a number of all-inclusive hotels in Cabo San Lucas during August from less than $300 per night based on double occupancy (including lodging, meals, beverages and some activities).
+Book an air/resort package, and you can often save even more.

 Take a Cruise